Erezinho/ai-eng-course-project/README.md

 1. Run Docker Desktop, start 'open-webui' container (if not already running)
 2. Run Ollama (if not already running)
 3. Start the wrapper_service.py from command line
-4. Navigate to http://localhost:8080/ and start chatting
+4. Navigate to http://localhost:8080/ (Open WebUI), select the model wrapper to work with and start chatting

 # 🛠️ Prerequisites